A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: GW mock samples for LISA

 \subsection{Modelling the astrophysical population of LISA source}

 The formation and evolution of MBBHs and their co-evolution with host galaxies pose fundamental questions in astrophysics, with implications for understanding the regulation of star formation and the growth of galaxies \cite{Croton:2005hbr,sharma2020black}.
 While active galactic nuclei (AGN), powered by growing MBBHs, are believed to play a crucial role in these processes, many aspects of MBBHs growth and AGN feedback mechanisms remain poorly understood \cite{mcconnell2013revisiting,Wandel:1999xy}.
 One significant challenge in studying MBBHs is related to the difficulty of observing their early evolution at high redshifts.
 Traditional observational methods are limited to detecting only the most luminous and rapidly growing MBBHs.
 GWs provide a promising avenue for probing the history of MBBHs, as their propagation through the universe is essentially unobstructed \cite{Barausse:2020mdt}.
 The future space-based GWs detector LISA will be particularly instrumental in this area.
 These binaries lie within the LISA band, and LISA's capabilities will allow for observations deep into high redshifts, shedding light on the formation and evolution of MBBHs \cite{LISA:2022yao}.
 As a consequence, our understanding of the formation and evolution of MBBHs currently heavily relies on theoretical models.
 Semi-analytic models of galaxy and MBBHs formation and evolution serve as powerful tools for this\cite{Somerville:2008bx,Barausse:2012fy,Sesana:2014bea,ricarte2018observational,Parkinson:2007yh}.
 These models link the hierarchical formation of dark matter halos to the evolution of galaxies and their MBBHs, capturing a wide range of galaxy formation physics \cite{Volonteri:2007ax,volonteri2009journey,Barausse:2012fy,Bonetti:2018tpf}.
 In these models, the formation of MBBHs begins with the merger of two galaxies embedded in their dark matter halos.
 The subsequent evolution of MBBHs proceeds through various stages, from separations of 10s-100s kpc down to a few hundred pc, and eventually to separations of $\sim$ 0.001–0.01 pc, where GWs emission drives the MBBHs to coalesce.
 The dynamical evolution of MBH binaries is influenced by interactions with their stellar and gaseous environments, as well as with other MBBHs through three/four-body interactions \cite{Bonetti:2017lnj,Bonetti:2017dan}.
 However, fully hydrodynamic simulations, which incorporate the complex physics involved in MBBHs evolution, often suffer from poor resolution and are constrained to relatively small volumes, resulting in limited statistical power \cite{DiMatteo:2005ttp,Vogelsberger:2014kha,Schaye:2014tpa,Volonteri:2016uhr,tremmel2017romulus,Pontzen:2016wwf,Nelson:2019jkf,ricarte2019tracing}.
 Additionally, these simulations are computationally very demanding.
 While cosmological simulations have been employed to study the evolution of unresolved MBBHs, they generally necessitate significant post-processing and involve considerable simplifications.
+The formation and evolution of MBBHs and their co-evolution with host galaxies rely heavily on several key ingredients.
+These include the initial mass function of the MBH seeds, the delays between galaxy mergers and MBBHs mergers.
+These factors introduce complexities in modeling the dynamics and growth patterns of MBBHs.
+The literature presents a variety of seed models, delay models, reflecting the diverse theoretical approaches to these phenomena \cite{Somerville:2008bx,Barausse:2012fy,Sesana:2014bea,ricarte2018observational,Parkinson:2007yh,Hirschmann:2013qfl,pfister2019erratic}.